divyashah/My_New_Website/content/project/phd-project/index.md

 slides: ""
 ---

-This is the PhD project with the aim of design and development of a new wrist for the iCub humanoid for dexterous manipulation.
+This research project is a part of the Ph.D. with Dipartimento di Informatica, Bioingegneria, Robtoica e Ingegneria dei Sistemi ([DIBRIS](http://phd.dibris.unige.it/biorob/)) at the Università degli Studi di Genova and in affiliation with the [iCub Tech](https://www.iit.it/research/lines/icub) at the Istituto Italiano di Tecnologia in Genova, Italy.
+The Ph.D. thesis is aimed towards design and development of a new wrist for the iCub humanoid for dexterous manipulation.
 The main focus here is the study and implementation of parallel kinematic mechanisms.

 The general objectives for the project are as follows: